TristanJSchoenmakers/dotfiles/README.md

 ## Hotkeys

-In my hotkey I try to use the following logic as much as possible
+In my hotkey setup I try to use the following logic as much as possible

 ##### Modifier keys